cajhin/capsicain/README.md

 - Can remap EVERY key that is sent out by the keyboard.

 - Almost everything is configurable via config file.
-  Nine separate layers, switch with [ESC]+NumberKey.
+  Nine separate configs, switch with [ESC]+NumberKey.
   Modular config with 'INCLUDE moduleXY'.

 - Modifier remapping